P. D. Hinduja National Hospital and Medical Research Centre: Expansion

 It has plans to expand its nationwide capacity to 5,000 beds, besides setting up radiology and pathology diagnostic centres, emergency ambulance services and pharmacy retail outlets across India.

+It has forayed in to drug manufacturing and healthcare-related speciality chemicals manufacturing.

 It is also working with the Biomedical Engineering and Technology (incubation) Centre (BETiC) of IIT Bombay to co-develop and commercialise biomedical devices.